Shirly8/Affirmly/README.md

 2. **Lack of Affirmations**:  Affirmations are positive, powerful and motivational statements that can help individuals challenge and overcome negative thoughts.
 They serve as a tool for self-improvement by reinforcing positive beliefs and fostering a constructive mindset.

 - **Why Do Affirmations Matter?** 🤔
-Research shows that affirmations can activate brain areas associated with self-related processing and reward, making it easier to foster a positive self-image and counteract negative thinking.
+Research shows that affirmations can activate brain areas associated with self-related processing and reward, making it easier to set a positive self-image and counteract negative thinking.
 Affirmations are easier to remember and repeat than complex motivational strategies, which can be beneficial for daily practice.

 3. **Lack of Interactivity**: Traditional journaling apps often lack interactivity, leaving users without opportunities for real-time feedback or community support.
 Many people turn to online communities or social media to vent their feelings and seek support, which can be fragmented and less personal.

 ### 🌟 Innovative Solutions
 1. **Tailored Affirmations**: Affirmly generates affirmations based on user's specific journal entries, ensuring relevance and impact